-We will stay the whole day in the midst of all this celebration, photo documenting this singular and incredible event.
+We will stay the whole morning in the midst of all this celebration, photo documenting this singular and incredible event.

 Then we will bid Ouidah farewell and continue on to the sacred lake of the Benin voduns – Lake Aheme, the great jewel of its animist population.
 These people have preserved their ancestral customs for countless generations, the customs which were then carried over to the Caribbean, Brazil, and the USA during the slave trade.

 The variant of Voodoo here, well, we’ll experience it fully, at maximum expression as they say.
 They still practice ritual chicken sacrifice to feed their ancestors, participate in dance rituals that join the living with the dead.
 It is critical to remember that though it will seem strange, we are in their world, and we must enter it from a place of respect and curiosity.
 We will have several photo sessions in the animist village, and make contact via our local guide who will be key in the interaction process.

 After lunch we will head towards Bopa with time to visit and photograph the high priest of Bopa, and see the temple as well as all the history it retains to this day.